hanwencheng/gists/Litentry/governance-app.md

 e.
 There is no mobile application that could relay the transactions from other wallets on the Polkadot ecosystem.
 And only a few mobile wallets like Parity Signer and [Math Wallet](https://mathwallet.org/) could sign the transactions from Polkadot.js Apps.
 The wallets' ecosystems are relatively closed.

 d.
-When Technical Committee submit emergency proposals, it is critical for councillors to view and react to the proposals in a short time, but there is currently no efficient way to notify the councillors with emergency proposals, especially when the councillors are not sitting in front of its computer.
+When Technical Committee submit emergency proposals, it is critical for councillors to view and react to the proposals in a timely fashion, but there is currently no efficient way to notify the councillors with emergency proposals, especially when the councillors are not sitting in front of its computer.

 ## 3. Proposal Objective/solution/s: